kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 -->

 Local Testing Plan:

+**Test `DownwardAPIAssignedResources` feature upgrade and rollback**

 1. Deploy kubelet with the feature gate `DownwardAPIAssignedResources` disabled.
 2. Initiate a pod downscaling request.
    - Verify CPU manager states are NOT exposed through the Downward API.
-   - Verify the pod scales down after timer expiry.
 3. Enable the feature gate and initiate another pod downscaling request.
    - Verify the pod remains in `Running` state without errors.
    - Verify CPU manager states are exposed through the Downward API.
-   - Verify the pod scales down after timer expiry.
 4. Disable the feature gate again and initiate another pod downscaling request.
    - Verify the pod remains in `Running` state without errors.
-   - Verify CPU manager states are NOT exposed through the Downward API.
+   - Verify CPU manager states are NOT exposed through the Downward API
-   - Verify the pod scales down after timer expiry.
 5. Finally, re-enable the feature gate and initiate another pod downscaling request.
    - Verify the pod remains in `Running` state without errors.
    - Verify CPU manager states are exposed through the Downward API.

+**Test `scale-delay-time` feature upgrade and rollback**

+1. Deploy kubelet v1.36 with `scale-delay-time` as 0.
+   - Do not verify the pod scale-down delay, as exclusive CPU resize is not supported in this version.
+2. Upgrade kubelet from v1.36 to v1.37, configure `scale-delay-time` as Xs (e.g. 5s), and initiate a pod scale up first and request scale-down.
+   - Verify the pod remains in `Running` state without errors.
+   - Verify the pod scales down delay is greater than 5s.
+3. Downgrade kubelet from v1.37 to v1.36, clear the `scale-delay-time` configuration.
+   - Verify the pod remains in `Running` state without errors.
+   - Do not verify the pod scale-down delay, as exclusive CPU resize is not supported in this version.
+4. Upgrade kubelet back to v1.37, configure `scale-delay-time` again, and initiate a pod scale up first and request scale-down.
+   - Verify the pod remains in `Running` state without errors.
-   - Verify the pod scales down after timer expiry.
+   - Verify the pod scales down delay is greater than 5s.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?